kumakyoo42/Opa/README.md

 to convert between files in OMA format and a human readable version called OPA format.

-Files converted to OPA format and back should be identical to the original files.
-This is not true for the other way round.
-In this case formatting and comments may differ.

 ## Install

 Download [opa.jar](/opa.jar) and make sure that a Java Runtime